RSC-RP/rnaseq_count_nf/README.md

 sshare -o "Account,Partition%20"
 ```

-Grab an interactive session compute node and activate the mamba environment.
+Grab an interactive session compute node and activate the conda environment.
 It is also be best practice to use `tmux` or `screen` to ensure that if at the session is disconnected, then you’re nextflow workflow (if running) won’t end with SIGKILL error.

 Change the `ACCOUNT` and `PARTITION` variables in the code chunk below to be accurate for your Sasquatch projects.